The Reporter Who Went Undercover at an Asylum

 In the mid-1800s, American activist Dorothea Dix deployed her sizable inheritance to devote herself to these issues with a fierceness of purpose that hasn’t been matched since.
 She traveled more than 30,000 miles across America in three years to reveal the brutalities wrought upon the mentally ill, describing “the saddest picture of human suffering and degradation,” a woman tearing off her own skin, a man forced to live in an animal stall, a woman confined to a below- ground cage with no access to light, and people chained in place for years.
 Clearly, the American system hadn’t improved much on Europe’s old “familial” treatments.
 Dix, a tireless advocate, called upon the Massachusetts legislature to take on the “sacred cause” of caring for the mentally unwell during a time when women were unwelcome in politics.
 Her efforts helped found 32 new therapeutic asylums on the philosophy of moral treatment.
 Dorothea Dix died in 1887, the same year that our brave Nellie Bly went undercover on Blackwell Island, in essence continuing Dix’s legacy by exposing how little had truly changed.

 Blackwell Island was supposed to have been different.
 Built as a “beacon for all the world,” it was located on 147 acres in the middle of the East River and was meant to embody the theory of moral treatment that Dix had championed.
 Its central tenets came from French physician Philippe Pinel, who is credited with breaking his charges free of their chains (literally) and instating a more humanistic approach to treating madness—though his legacy, historians suggest, comes more from myth than reality.
-“The mentally sick, far from being guilty people deserving of punishment, are sick people whose miserable state deserves all the consideration that is due to suffering humanity,” Pinel said.“Who would not rather be a murderer and take the chance for life than be declared insane, without hope of escape?”
-Bly wrote.
+“The mentally sick, far from being guilty people deserving of punishment, are sick people whose miserable state deserves all the consideration that is due to suffering humanity,” Pinel said.

 Connecticut physician Eli Todd introduced moral treatment Stateside and outlined the new necessities: peace and quiet, healthy diet, and daily routines.
 These new “retreats” replaced the old “madhouses” or “lunatickhouses” and moved to soothing surroundings away from the stresses of the city.
 In some cases, asylums expanded into mini-cities, where hospital superintendents, doctors, and nurses lived alongside patients.
 They tended farms together, cooked in the kitchen together, even made their own furniture and ran their own railroads.
 The idea was that orderly routines and daily toil created purpose and purpose created meaning, which led to recovery.
 The doctor-patient relationship was key.
 People were treated as people, and the sick could be cured.